-These days, databases are far more stable and reliable than they used to be, but there's still a possibility that you can lose data due to a bug in the database engine.
+Databases are more stable and reliable than they used to be, but there's still a possibility that you can lose data due to a bug in the database engine.
 Another concern—one which probably won't be resolved anytime soon—is the reliability of the infrastructure you're using to host your database.
 Having Azure backup plans can be a big help here.

 Backing up an SQL server is usually done with SQL Server Management Studio (SSMS).
 It's a straightforward process that hasn't changed much since SQL Server was released.
 Backup targets are usually disks or tapes, since such formats are still the preferred and most reliable “offline” methods for storing data.

-Backing up your data to an URL is a feature that was introduced in SQL Server 2012 SP1 CU2.
-The problem that might exist when uploading directly to Azure or any other storage service on the Internet is that your upload speed may not be very fast.
+Note: One problem that might come up when uploading directly to Azure or any other storage service on the Internet is that your upload speed may not be very fast.
 If that proves to be an issue, you should first backup to a drive, and then upload the data to the cloud later.

 Archiving Hosted Databases to the Cloud